 We couldn't have done it alone

-Langrock Sperry & Wool was founded more than fifty years ago, growing from the solo practice of Peter Langrock to its current size, with twenty-six lawyers practicing in two offices.
+Langrock Sperry & Wool was founded more than fifty years ago, growing from the solo practice of Peter Langrock to its current size, with twenty-nine lawyers practicing in two offices.
 A merger in 1982 with Michael Wool saw the firm expand from its original location in Middlebury, to offices in both Middlebury and Burlington.

 Each office inhabits a historic building.
 In Middlebury, we occupy an 1801 Federal Style structure that has been expanded over the years to accommodate our growing numbers.
 In Burlington, we first had our offices in the Peck House, birthplace of Theodore Peck, one of Vermont’s Civil War heroes.
 In 2001, we relocated a couple of blocks closer to Church Street, where we now occupy two full floors of the 1830s Hall Block.